Algebra8/Knots/README.md

 ### Prerequisites

+Due to the formatting styles used in this package, `braidgenerator` is compatible with Python 3.6 or 3.7.

 The only required dependency for this package is _pandas_.
-If installing with a local clone, make sure to have _pandas_ 0.23.4 or greater installed in the desired environment.
+If installing with a local clone, make sure to have _pandas_ installed in the desired environment.

 ```
 .